72 Sold Lawsuit: Allegations, Impact, and Legal Battle Explained

 Admin

-The 72 Sold lawsuit is legal cases against the real estate company termed as 72 Sold, for fast home selling business.
+The 72 Sold lawsuit is a legal case against the real estate company termed 72 Sold, for a fast home selling business.
 Some of the reported complaints include misrepresentation and even breach of contract and the matters have raised eyebrows among the homeowners and those in the real estate business.

 What is 72 Sold?